What is Coats’ Disease?

 It is important to know that while it is possible for Coats disease to affect both eyes, in over 90 per cent of cases it is unilateral; that is, it only affects one eye.
 Children with Coats’ disease therefore usually have one eye that is structurally normal and should see well for their lifetime.

 If Coats’ disease affects the centre of the retina (macula) or leads to total retinal detachment in the affected eye, vision in this eye can be permanently lost.
-The amount of vision lost is dependent on the location and extent of the retinal detachment and this is something your ophthalmologist will be able to discuss with you.
+The amount of vision lost is dependent on the location and extent of the retinal detachment and this is something the ophthalmologist will be able to discuss with parents.

 Is it associated with other health problems?